 Uses & Activities-4.
-Explore housing development opportunities with private developers and groups such as Rural Edge and the Northern Forest Center, with a focus on the adaptive reuse of existing buildings.
-Given the limited developable land available and the need to assure that the housing is affordable to residents, such development is only likely to happen if the community cooperates closely with prospective developers and is able to take advantage of State and federal financing available for such projects, particularly for adaptive reuse of existing structures.
+Explore housing development opportunities Purpose: The market analysis with private developers and groups such as Rural Edge and the indicates that the one use for Northern Forest Center, with a focus on the adaptive reuse of which there is a clear demand in existing buildings.
+Given the limited developable land available and East Hardwick is housing. the need to assure that the housing is affordable to residents, such Reusing existing building for new development is only likely to happen if the community cooperates housing can bring added social closely with prospective developers and is able to take advantage and economic vitality to the of State and federal financing available for such projects, Village. particularly for adaptive reuse of existing structures.
 This could include mixed use buildings, with a store or office on the first floor and housing on the floor above.